 The tour commences at Kochi International Airport (COK).
 Guests may arrive at different times in Kochi and will be transferred to the hotel near the airport.
 If guests don’t find a convenient International flight to Kochi directly, they could opt to arrive in Bengaluru (BLR), Chennai (MAA), Hyderabad (HYD), Mumbai (BOM), or Delhi (DEL) and we can arrange a domestic flight to Kochi (COK)

 Transfer from Kochi to Thattekad Bird Sanctuary

-After breakfast at the hotel, depart Kochi around 10 am and arrive in Thattekad at 12 noon.
-On arrival, check-in at the lodge and at 1:00 pm, lunch will be served.
-The Lodge is a family run quaint environment with bustling activity of birds.
+After breakfast at the hotel, depart Kochi around 10 am and arrive in Thattekad at noon.
+On arrival, check-in at the lodge, and at 1:00 pm, lunch will be served.
+The Lodge is a family-run quaint environment with the bustling activity of birds.
 Following lunch, guests settle down in the hides around the lodge for a session with different species of birds.
-The hides have fruit feeders and water with perches setup with good backgrounds suited for photography.
+The hides have fruit feeders and water with perches set up with good backgrounds suited for photography.
 As the light fades off, guests can exit and will be served tea and coffee.